kimor44/react-simply-donut/README.md

   data: TDonutData[]; // Data given for the entire donut chart size?: "sm" | "md" | "lg"; // Size of the donut chart inset?: {
-    color?: string; // Color of the inner dot in hexadecimal format size?: number; // Donut thickness in percentage (between 5 and 45) };
+    color?: string; // Color of the inner dot in hexadecimal format (default: "#cbd5e1") size?: number; // Donut thickness in percentage (between 5 and 45) (default: 12) };
 };